tristanpenman/valijson/README.md

 When using PicoJSON, it may be necessary to include the `picojson.h` before other headers to ensure that the appropriate macros have been enabled.

-When building Valijson using CMake on Mac OS X, with Qt 5 installed via Homebrew, you may need to set `CMAKE_PREFIX_PATH` so that CMake can find your Qt installation, e.g:
+When building Valijson using CMake on macOS, with Qt 5 installed via Homebrew, you may need to set `CMAKE_PREFIX_PATH` so that CMake can find your Qt installation, e.g:
 ```bash
     mkdir build
     cd build